Mr Jones and Animal Farm

 Today, data show that as many as eighty percent of the cows, oxen, bulls, horses died.
-The starved animals in the roadside showed what was about to happen also to humans.
-When the animals were starving to death – on whose work the whole of agriculture rested with ploughing, sowing, harvesting, the transporting of hay and grain – people’s lives were at stake as well.
+The starved animals in the roadside showed what was about to happen also to the humans.
+When the animals were starving to death – on whose work the whole of agriculture depended with ploughing, sowing, harvesting, the transporting of hay and grain – people’s lives were at stake as well.

 Gareth Jones’ demonstration of the circle of starvation that begins with the death of animals probably contributed to Orwell’s choice of the fable as form, and to the dual role of animals in Animal Farm.
 The revolting animals may be read allegorically and concretely (for the Soviet Union and England); the story appearing as a combination of tale and reality: ‘”Now, comrades, what is the nature of this life of ours?
 Let us face it, our lives are miserable, laborious and short.”(p.
 3) The work and their off-spring of calves and foals, and their milk are stolen by the human, the farmer-lord: “And what has happened to that milk which should have been breeding up sturdy calves?
 Every drop of it has gone down the throats of our enemies. […] And you Clover [mare] where are those four foals you bore, who should have been the support and pleasure of your old age?” (p.
 4) ”[T]he bits, the nose-rings, the dog-chains, the cruel knives with wich Mr Jones had been used to castrate the pigs and lambs, were all flung down the well.
 The reins, the halters, the blinkers, the degrading nosebags, were thrown onto the rubbish fire which was burning in the yard.” (p.
 13)